 Address: 2000 Old Montauk Hwy, Montauk, NY 11954, United States

-Muttontown Preserve is famous for its picturesque nature walks through beautiful wildflowers and mesmerizing woodlands.
+If you’re looking for walking trails on Long Island, then head over to Muttontown Preserve.
+It is famous for its picturesque nature walks through beautiful wildflowers and mesmerizing woodlands.
 While walking along the trail, visitors will come across the lovely Chelsea Estate.
 They will discover remnants of the former mansion of Albania’s King Zog.
 Many speculate that there are hidden treasures in its walls.
 You will also discover apple trees and ponds in the largest natural preserve of Long Island.

 Address: Jericho Oyster Bay Rd, East Norwich, NY 11732, United States